 A.I.
 Photo Editing

-I’m testing the Google Gemini 2.5 “Nano Banana” artificial intelligence engine in Photoshop’s latest beta release, with unreal results.
+I’ve been pushing the limits of the Google Gemini 2.5 “Nano Banana” artificial intelligence engine in Photoshop, with unreal results.
 Its focus on editing images over conjuring them is more useful professionally and ethically, offering repeatable output while retaining facial detail.
 Seeing old newsprint photos leap off the page in sharp color can bring a tear to your eye.
+We’ll start with a few old family photo retouches …

 About Gordon